 The requested records are meaningfully informative about government operations or activities and will contribute to an increased understanding of those operations and activities by the public.
-Disclosure of the requested records will allow PPT to convey to the public information about the DOS communications about agriculture and climate.
+Disclosure of the requested records will allow PPT to convey to the public information about the data to support Mr. Kerry's claim about greenhouse gas emissions.